The return to the hard state of GX 339-4 as seen by Suzaku: Hints of disk recession

 \section{Hints of disk recession}

 To be correct, when we talk about disk recession, we are talking about the recession of the optically thick part of the accretion flow.
-It is possible that the accretion disk extends down to the inner more stable orbit but that, for different reasons (e.g. most of its accretion power is advected or ejected), it does not radiate any more.
+It is possible that the accretion disk extends down to the inner more stable orbit but that, for different reasons (e.g. most of its accretion power is advected or ejected), it does not radiate any more.\\

 While we do not find clear indications of disk recession during our monitoring, a few arguments are consistent with this interpretation.
-First, fits of the broad band spectra with blurred ionized reflection give good constrains on $R_{in}$ for OBS1 and OBS2, of the order of 10 $R_g$ and $\sim$30$R_g$ respectively, but it also puts lower limits for OBS3 ($> 70 R_g$), OBS4 ($>10 R_g$) and OBS5 ($>30 R_g$).
-For the 2008 data set, our fit gives a lower limit $R_{in}>180 R_g$, in agreement with T09 and clearly suggesting a disk recession.
+First, and contrary to fits below 10 keV, fits of the broad band spectra with blurred ionized reflection give good constrains on $R_{in}$ for OBS1 and OBS2, of the order of 10 $R_g$ and $\sim$30$R_g$ respectively, but it also puts lower limits for OBS3 ($> 70 R_g$), OBS4 ($>10 R_g$) and OBS5 ($>30 R_g$).
+For the 2008 data set, our fit gives a lower limit $R_{in}>180 R_g$, in agreement with T09 and clearly suggesting a disk recession {\bf (but see \cite{fab14} for the limitations of the use of X-ray reflection to estimates the disk inner radius)}.
 The fact that this recession was apparently stronger in 2008 could be due to the fact that the source was in a persistently faint hard state since months.
 This could have let enough time for the inner accretion flow to evolve into the observed configuration.\\